scriptPilot/app-framework/DOCUMENTATION.md

 ### Status bar style

-You can configure the application status bar in the *config.json* file:
+You can configure the application status bar style in the *config.json* file:

 ```
 statusbarVisibility: true,            // true or false